UC Master Gardeners of Sacramento County

 • Begin harvesting early season blueberries.

-• Like other berries, Blueberries don’t all ripen at once so many pickings are needed.
+• Like other berries, blueberries don’t all ripen at once so many pickings are needed.
 This is one reason they are so expensive to buy.

 • Fruit on blueberries grown in afternoon shade will ripen about 1 month later.
 It will not affect the quantity of fruit.